CalvinMcBride14/aws-cloud-security-labs/web-identity-federation/README.md

-# 🐾 PetIDF: A Serverless Web Identity Federation Demo on AWS
+#Serverless Web Identity Federation Demo on AWS

 This project demonstrates a simple **serverless application** that uses **Web Identity Federation** to authenticate users via Google, swap tokens using AWS Cognito, and securely access private images from S3.